 Pick up any garbage that is laying around and throw it in your trash bag.

 Then remove clutter from all of your visible surfaces including shelves, dresser tops, and floors.
 If things are just out of place, put them away.
 If they don’t belong in the bedroom, place them in the basket to be moved later.

-You can go through drawers and closets at this time if you like, or you can do them doing a decluttering session.
-I usually declutter the closet and drawers before I do the deep cleaning of the bedroom.
+You can go through drawers and closets at this time if you like, or you can do them during a decluttering session.
+I usually declutter the closet and drawers before I deep clean the bedroom.